GreatCong/Lua_thread_win/README.md

 It can be used in Windows and Linux

 ## Change
-Here,I add thread function for lua to the Simulator, whwich is from Lua RTOS.
+Here,I add thread function for lua to the Simulator, which is from Lua RTOS.

 ### Lua-RTOS
 In their wiki, https://github.com/whitecatboard/Lua-RTOS-ESP32/wiki, you have more information about Lua-RTOS.